-The fund is managed by Invesco, and has been able to amass over $233.22 M, which makes it the largest ETF in the Energy ETFs.
-DBE seeks to match the performance of the DBIQ Optimum Yield Energy Index Excess Return before fees and expenses.
+The fund is managed by Invesco.
+DBE has been able to amass assets over $243.67 M, making it one of the average sized ETFs in the Energy ETFs.
+Before fees and expenses, this particular fund seeks to match the performance of the DBIQ Optimum Yield Energy Index Excess Return.

 The DBIQ Optimum Yield Energy Index Excess Return Index is a rules-based index composed of futures contracts on some of the most heavily traded energy commodities in the world: Light Sweet Crude Oil (WTI); Heating Oil; Brent Crude Oil; RBOB Gasoline; & Natural Gas.
 It is intended to reflect the performance of the energy sector.

 Cost & Other Expenses